ozfortress/ozfortress_docs/docs/rulesets/highlander/index.md

   - VAC Bans

 ### 2.3.
 Captains
 A team must nominate a player(s) to act as a captain to represent the team in organising matches and liaising with ozfortress League Administrators.
 This player(s) has the ultimate responsibility for their team.
-Match communication is expected to be clear and concise.
-Individuals or teams who complicate the organisation of matches, or post irrelevant content will receive captaincy penalties.
 Captains may be excluded from acting as team captains for future competitions if ozfortress League Administrators consider them to be unfit to lead.

 ### 2.4.
 Mutiny Rule
 A simple majority of registered team members may elect to nominate a new captain or remove the captain entirely, at any point of the season with the approval of the league coordinator.
 This may be used when a captain is the sole reason for an imminent disbanding of a team.
 In this situation, the team at large will remain without penalty.